caseyjamesdavis/covid19-numbers/README.md

-Simple analysis of the covid 19 data supplied by the *Johns Hopkins University Center for Systems Science and Engineering* ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
+Simple analysis of the covid-19 data supplied by the *Johns Hopkins University Center for Systems Science and Engineering* ([JHU CSSE](https://github.com/CSSEGISandData/COVID-19)).
 The jupyter notebook file in this repo will pull down the data and generate the information below.
 The code is also available as a python file.

 &ensp;